adrienjoly/telegram-scribe-bot/README.md

 You can also run and test the bot/webhook locally using `$ npm start` or `$ npm run serve`, but it would be much more complicated to bind it to Telegram's API.

+## Options

+Set `TELEGRAM_USER_ID` in your `.env` file and call `$ npm run deploy:config` again if you want the bot to only respond to that Telegram user identifier.

 ## ToDo / Next steps

-- Send required env vars to Firebase using [`firebase functions:config:set`](https://firebase.google.com/docs/cli/#project_aliases) => document TELEGRAM_USER_ID and support it in production
-- Actually connect the bot to a Trello board
+- Actually add a comment to a Trello card
 - Make setup easier and faster, e.g. by automatizing some of the steps